-For the past 14 years, my family and I have been living just outside Portland, Oregon.
-In 2000, Portland was selected as the best place to live in America by Money Magazine.
+For the past 28 years, my family and I have been living just outside Portland, Oregon.
+Back in 2000, Portland was selected as the best place to live in America by Money Magazine.
 But things have changed since then.
 Don't get me wrong.
 Life is still good here, especially compared to the lifestyle of a typical Wall Street commuter (which I was for some 15 years.)
 However, if you are thinking about relocating here, don't.
 We have enough people now.
+And 7.5% of them are unemployed.

 Very disappointing, especially when compared to schools back East.
 Typically, overcrowded classrooms and underpaid teachers.
 To save money, they've been shortening the school year!
 Brilliant!
+No wonder we a reputation of a bunch slackers!
 But a lot depends on the neighborhood.
 Some excellent private schools if you can afford them.
 But overall, they spend far less per pupil then they should.

 Surprisingly expensive.
-Throughout the 90's big companies like Intel, Nike, and California immigrants (known as "Cali-fornicators") drove up real estate prices by double digits.
-Now home prices are coming down, but only by single digits.
+Throughout the 90's big companies like Intel, Nike, and California immigrants (known as "Cali-fornicators") drove up real estate prices.
+Prices started coming down in late 2008 but now they are headed back up.
+(See real-time chart below.
+Keep in mind, this chart is Portland only, and does not include some of the surrounding municipalities.)
 Looking to buy a house?
 Check this out.
 And you will definitely want to bookmark PortlandMaps.com.
 This will give you incredible details about the property including property owner's name (but not in all counties), sales history, property tax information, and stuff like flood maps, earthquake zones, and even aerial photographs over the course of several years so you can see how things have grown!
 My tax dollars at work!
 And here is another great site that will give you a good idea of market price.
 Oh, and if you need a great realtor, contact my friend Janie and tell her "John sent me."
+(If you buy a house from her, then tell her she owes me a bottle of wine.)

 Wonderful.
 Oregonians are some of the friendliest people on earth.
 Very unpretentious.
 You can go to the finest restaurants (and we've got lots to choose from, see below) in an open shirt and a pair cowboy boots and fit right in.

-Bad news.
-For almost five years now, Portland has been sporting the highest unemployment rate in the nation for a city of its size.
-Its economy is highly dependent on big technology.
-Nonetheless, people keep coming here.
+Improving.
+Since mid 2008, Portland was sporting one of the highest unemployment rates in the nation for a city of its size.
+But things are improving... and people keep coming here.
 One headhunter told me that many highly skilled people are willing to take significant pay cuts to live here.
 Consequently you have a high cost of living and low wages.
 The employment situation, Portland's high cost of living, and crummy weather make it one of the most stressful cities in America.

-Ok, but getting worse.
+OK, but getting worse.
 Portland Oregon has the dubious distinction of being the epicenter of the methamphetamine abuse problem.
 According to FrontLine, 85% of Portland's property crime is related to meth addiction.
 Still, Portland was recently named the 9th safest city (population > 500,000) in America.
-People actually go downtown at night.
-During the day however, be prepared for lots of 'street people' asking for 'spare change'(as if they were doing you a favor by relieving you of the burden of carrying all those quarters in your pocket.)
+When I first came here, people would go downtown at night and not think anything about getting mugged or having their cars broken in to... now it's different.
+Our lame city government doesn't seen to have the ability to keep the so-called 'occupiers' from setting up camp on city sidewalks.
+During the day, be prepared for lots of 'street people' asking for 'spare change'(as if they were doing you a favor by relieving you of the burden of carrying all those quarters in your pocket.)
 The problem is too many well intentioned Oregonians give money to these alcoholics, psychotics, and fried meth-addicts -- and that attracts even more of them.
 (From California no doubt.)

 Way cool.
 So much to do and see.
 You name it, it's here.
 Skiing (snow or water), fly fishing, hunting, site seeing, ya-da, ya-da, ya-da.